curityio/getting-started-authenticator/README.md

 - Maven
 - Docker
 - An [ngrok setup](https://curity.io/resources/learn/expose-local-curity-ngrok/)
-- Copy a license.json file for the Curity Identity Server to the root folder

 To run the plugin in native mode you also need a mobile development environment:

 - Android Studio
 - Xcode

+Also ensure that you have a `license.json file` for the Curity Identity Server, such as a trial license.\
+The license should grant access to the plugin SDK and the Hypermedia Authentication API.

 ## Deploy the Authorization Server and Plugin